smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 ## Potential downsides

-1. This would be a complex system that takes control of RPC conflict management away from the HMI - where it is currently located - and puts it into a new, centralized system.
-At the least that means that OEMs will have to do quite a bit of HMI work to remove those old systems.
-This also means that re-implementing many current HMI-based RPC conflict management systems will be impossible and OEMs will have to work with this new system.
+Enabling this feature will force only one modal RPC to ever be displayed for every OEM implementing SDL.
+As a result, the system can not support multi ON-screen(ONS) and text-to-speech(TTS) RPCs notification.

-2. Implementing this feature will force only one modal RPC to ever be displayed for every OEM implementing SDL.
+However, by using the parameter of `EnableRPCConflictManager` set to false, SDL Core can continue to pass through ONS and TTS RPCs to the HMI as happens now.

 ## Impact on existing code